 What Is AmazonSmile?

-AmazonSmile (smile.amazon.com) offers all of the same items, prices, and benefits of its sister website, Amazon.com, but with one distinct difference.
+AmazonSmile, a separate portal from Amazon's main site, offers the same items, prices, and benefits as Amazon.com, but with one distinct difference.

 Keep in mind that, unless your nonprofit or charity has registered with AmazonSmile, your accrued donations will go to another registered cause after eight quarters.

-Keep in mind: returned items no longer count towards the donation amount, and "Subscribe and Save" purchases are also ineligible.
+Returned items do not count toward the donation amount, and "Subscribe and Save" purchases are also ineligible.

 Are AmazonSmile Contributions Tax Deductible?

-Because donations are made by the AmazonSmile Foundation, they are not tax deductible by the consumer.
-You must donate cash or property yourself to qualify for tax deductions.
+Because the AmazonSmile Foundation makes the donations, they are not tax-deductible by the consumer.
+You must donate cash or property yourself to qualify for charitable tax deductions.

-Of course, if you are a nonprofit or fundraiser wondering if AmazonSmile is a good option, you probably have a few questions and concerns.
+If you are a charitable nonprofit or fundraiser wondering if AmazonSmile is a good option, you probably have a few questions and concerns.

-If the charity you operate or work for isn’t already on AmazonSmile’s list, you can sign up quickly on their Org Central page.
-Once you have entered your qualified 501(c)(3) organization name or EIN and submitted all necessary information, you will be able to receive donations from the AmazonSmile Foundation once your account is approved.
-This account is free to organizations, so take advantage of it if you can.
+You can sign up quickly on Amazon's Org Central page.
+Once you have entered your qualified 501(c)(3) organization name or employer identification number (EIN) and submitted all necessary information, you will be able to receive donations from the AmazonSmile Foundation once your account is approved.

 Why Should You Register for AmazonSmile?

-Because consumers can search for your organization, your charity may be listed but unclaimed on AmazonSmile.
-Unfortunately, a consumer's eligible purchase donation will go in a "communal" fund if you do not register your account.
+Consumers can search for your organization, and your charity may be listed but unclaimed on AmazonSmile.
+When the charity has not registered yet, the consumer's eligible purchase donation will go in a "communal" fund.
 At the end of eight quarters, that fund will be donated to other registered charitable organizations.
-Even if it is a minimal donation, it is still a donation intended for your cause, and Amazon customers like to know it is going where they wanted it to go.

-It is also important to check your organization's status on AmazonSmile, even after you have enrolled.
+It is also essential to check your organization's status on AmazonSmile, even after you have enrolled.
 Changes in standing with the IRS or "violations" of the AmazonSmile Participation Agreement can eliminate your organization for eligibility.
-While you will be notified in either case, it is crucial that you respond promptly and fix the issue if you want to continue to be listed on the Foundation’s site.

 How Do Charities Receive Donations?